chris-miner/learning-assembly/README.md

 - The clang integrated assembler is meant to be compatible with the GNU Assembler, so look to those sources for guidance.
 - System call numbers for linux and osx aren't the same.
 So no stuffing 60 into %rax and expecting that to work.
 Check my code samples for the way to do that on osx, if that is something you want to do.
 - The start label on OSX is `start` rather than `_start`.
+- 32-bit absolute addressing is not supported in 64-bit mode.
+This pops up as an issue in chapter 6.
+The book offers the line `movq first_value, %rbx`, which produces an error message about 32-bit absolute addressing.
+Instead you have to use `movq first_value(%rip), %rbx`.
+This is RIP relative addressing, which is the default for x64 programs.